ofqwx/form/README.md

 ## Validations

-In order to use our validator functions just import them and send it to the `<Input />` component in the `validations` array prop.
+To use our validator functions just import them and send it to the `<Input />` component in the `validations` array prop.

 ### Required validation